andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_01_Introduction.rst

 ..
 There are several other stimulus presentation programs, such as `PsychoPy <https://www.psychopy.org/>`__ and `Presentation <https://www.neurobs.com/menu_presentation/menu_features/features_overview>`__.
 E-Prime is commercial software and costs around $1,000 for a single license; PsychoPy is free and has many of the same features, but may be more difficult to learn for students new to programming.

-.. note:: update this figure
+.. note update this figure

 .. figure:: 01_EPrime_Layout.png